Tutorial

 Gaps

-A gap in a palindrome means that in the middle of a palindrome, a sequence of a set length is ignored.
-For example, examplegapelpmaxe is a plain palindrome with a gap of length 3.
-Also Home sweet dog fireplace sweet home is a word palindrome with a gap of length 2.
+In a palindrome with a gap of size m we ignore the middle m characters of a palindrome.
+For example, examplegapelpmaxe is a plain palindrome with a gap of length 3, and Home sweet dog fireplace sweet home is a word palindrome with a gap of length 2.

 Errors

-Insertion errors are errors, where an insertion of a specific character somewhere in the palindrome, makes the palindrome perfect.
-For example, racecr is a palindrome with one insertion error, because if an 'a' were to be inserted between the final two characters, it would be a perfect palindrome.
-These errors are only supported by the approximate algorithm.
+An insertion error is resolved if inserting a particular character in a string leads to a palindrome.
+For example, racecr is a palindrome with one insertion error: insert an 'a' between the two final characters.
+Insertion errors are supported by the approximate algorithm.

 Algorithm types